clearhead/clearhead.me/wp-content/plugins/duracelltomi-google-tag-manager/readme.txt

 == Description ==

-Google Tag Manager (GTM) is Google's free tool to everyone to be able to manage your analyitcs, PPC and other code snipetts using an intuitive web UI.
+Google Tag Manager (GTM) is Google's free tool for everyone to be able to manage your analyitcs, PPC and other code snipets using an intuitive web UI.
+To learn more about this tool, visit the [official website](https://www.google.com/analytics/tag-manager/).

-This plugin can place the necessary container code snippet into your website so that you do not need to edit your theme files.
+This plugin can place the necessary container code snippet into your website so that you do not need to add this manually.
 Multiple containers are supported!

-= Basic data included =

-Google Tag Manager for WordPress (aka GTM4WP or GTM 4 WP) builds a so called dataLayer variable for you.
-Using this you can manage your tags very easily since you can fire them using rules that include

-* post/page titles
-* post/page dates
-* post/page category names
-* post/page tag names
-* post/page author names
-* post types
-* post count on the current page + in the current category/tag/taxonomy
-* logged in status
-* logged in user role
-* logged in user ID (to track cross device behavior in Google Analytics)
-* search data

-Use search data to generate Analytics events when an empty search result is being shown.
-This is useful to see what people are searching for that is not available on your site (for example a product).

-Use post count to generate Analytics events when an empty result is being shown.
-This can be useful to catch empty (product) categories.
+The plugin can support your GTM setups by adding lots of meta data about the visited page and about the user into the so called data layer.
+GTM help center incluldes [more details about this data layer](https://developers.google.com/tag-manager/devguide#datalayer).

+**Some parts of the plugin requires PHP 5.3 newer.
+PHP 5.4 or newer is recommended.**

+Please note that PHP 5.x is nearing its end of life cycle thus it is recommended to upgrade.
+If you are not sure which version you are using, please contact your hosting provider for support.

-= Codeless container code injection =
+= GTM container code placement =

+GTM container code snippet is currently divided into two parts: the most important part will be added to the <head> tag of your website every time.
+The second part is called the iframe tag and it is only being used when users do not have JavaScript enabled.
+Code placement option only controls this second code snippet.
+For best performance this should be just after the opening body tag but it might be also safe to use the footer option in plugin settings as the worst case.

 Yaniv Friedensohn showed me a solution that can add the GTM container code after the opening body tag for almost every theme without modifying the theme files: